 2. Build a story by ordering the content into a list

-Now that we have our best content offers organized, the next step is to determine the order we should send them that best crafts a story about our product.
+Now that you have your best content offers organized, the next step is to determine the order you should send them that best crafts a story about your product.
 This is typically based on content topics.
-We always want to start with the broadest content (i.e. top of the funnel) and work down to specific content about our product (middle and bottom of funnel).
+Start with the broadest content (i.e. top of the funnel) and work down to specific content about your product (middle and bottom of funnel).

-3. Set a clear goal (i.e. become an MQL)
+3. Set a clear goal (e.g. become an MQL)

 We want to keep nurturing a lead with your best content until they request a demo to speak to the sales team, thus becoming an MQL.
-Other goals might be to download a specific bottom-of-funnel content item, like a case study about our product.
+Other goals might be to download a specific bottom-of-funnel content item, like a case study about your product.
 Either way, a nurture workflow should have a specific goal.
 Once a lead achieves that goal, they exit the nurture workflow and no longer receive those emails.